LAZARUS (Pascal) BASED GUI IBM

 turnkey - works right out of the box - and includes H and V dial programs.

-H, F, and registers (not hex) but try it, it works well.
-It has most RR, many RX, RS and a few SS (Char and Packed), as well
+registers (not hex) but try it, it works well.
+It has most RR, many RX, RS and a few SS (Char and Packed), as well as SVC support.

-assemble (called 360sysin.txt), load, and execute properly.
+(called 360sysin.txt), load, and execute properly.
 SVC is supported for various functions, and simple macros.
+Unlike other simulators,

 Lazarus and SIM360c